jaalto/project--restricted-shell-rbash/README.rst

 Copyright (C) 2011-2012 Jari Aalto <jari.aalto@cante.net>

-The material is free; you can redistribute and/or modify it under the terms of GNU General Public license either version 2 of the License, or (at your option) any later version.
+This project is free; you can redistribute and/or modify it under the terms of GNU General Public license either version 2 of the License, or (at your option) any later version.